ollienicholson/ollienicholson/README.md

 # Hey I'm Ollie 👋

-I'm a full stack dev with an affinty for building beautiful and functional UX/UI.
-I also have a deep love for programming, data, coffee, and people.
+I'm a full stack dev with a love for programming, data, coffee, and people.

 🔭 Currently building web apps with [T3](https://create.t3.gg/) & nextjs, learning DS Infra with Metaflow and building report dashboards with Google Looker Studio.